apicgg/digital-resume/README.md

 - HTML
 - [TailwindCSS](https://tailwindcss.com/)
-- JavaScript (for the theme switcher)
+- Vanilla JavaScript (for the theme switcher)

 ## How To